mattzeunert/mattzeunert.github.io/_posts/2022-01-20-saas-payment-by-bank-transfer.md

 - **[Timetastic](https://timetastic.co.uk/)** only supports [payment by card](https://help.timetastic.co.uk/hc/en-us/articles/360020034837-Payments-and-invoices) and says that, given their business model, they ["don't have the resource to complete [supplier] forms"](https://help.timetastic.co.uk/hc/en-us/articles/115003288769-Supplier-forms-IT-questionnaires).
 - **[Buffer](https://buffer.com/)** also [only allows card payments](https://support.buffer.com/hc/en-us/articles/360038244493-Accepted-payment-methods).
 - **[Slack](https://slack.com/intl/en-gb/)** requires a [minimum invoice amount of $5,000](https://slack.com/intl/en-gb/help/articles/360002038947-Supported-payment-methods#pay-by-invoice) with payment due within 30 days.

+## Notes

+Someone mentioned that you it's possible to mostly automated the bank transfers and reconciliation.
+I think this makes sense if bank transfers are your main payment methods and don't involve a resource-intensive procurement process.